google/fleetbench/README.md

 1. The suite's performance counters match production.
 1. An optimization's impact on the suite matches the impact on production.

-The goal of the suite for Y22 is to achieve the first level of fidelity.

 ## Versioning

 Fleetbench uses [semantic versioning](http://semver.org) for its releases, where